ghananigans/codility-lesson-solutions/README.md

 MaxProductOfThree
 * Maximize A[P]\*A[Q]\*A[R] for any triplet (P, Q, R).

+Triangle
+* Determine whether a triangle can be built from a given set of edges.

 Distinct
 * Compute number of distinct values in an array.